FirmwGuy/CEP/docs/L0_KERNEL/L0_ROADMAP.md

 - ⚙️ Tighten idempotency for comparator and hash-indexed stores so repeated inserts shortcut on structure checks.
 - ⚙️ Harden auto-ID handling and metadata masking before exposing external name APIs.
 - ⚙️ Deliver HANDLE/STREAM payload persistence, including destructors and snapshot visibility.
-- ⚙️ Replace the global traversal depth guard with an adaptive stack and high-water metrics.
+- ⚙️ Capture high-water metrics for the adaptive traversal stack now that it grows automatically.

 ### Backlog Watchlist
 - 📎 Link and shadow cleanup, including refcounting and garbage collection hooks.